We are used to thinking of A/B split testing as a way to improve UX and increase conversions. But it’s actually a two-way road.

 Here are a few examples of unexpected issues you can discover:

-- There is no FAQ page – you thought your site was self-explanatory, but users need more info.
+- There is no FAQ (Frequently Asked Questions) page – you thought your site was self-explanatory, but users need more info.

 A FAQ page doesn’t need to be fancy.
 What it needs to be is clear and easy to navigate.
 A good example is a basic FAQ from Buffer:

 - The refund policy is hard to find or isn’t clearly explained.
 You might need to rethink your navigation or rewrite your copy.
-Here’s an example of good returns policy positioning from ManCrates:
+As an example, ManCrates includes the Return:

-By the way, you should also test how much time it takes for your pages to load.
-A slow-loading site is one of the worst UX one can commit.
+- You should also test how much time it takes for your pages to load.
+A slow-loading site is one of the worst UX-sins one can commit.

 Google’s industry benchmark is below 3 seconds.
 If you find that your load time is much longer, the first thing to check is your images and plugins.
 But if the culprit is your hosting company’s slow response time, you might want to choose a faster provider.